|

 circumstances.

-Another thing that can cause a problem with an Ignitor is if there is a bad ground
+Another possible cause for a problem with an Ignitor is if there is a bad ground

 With a digital ohmmeter set on its most sensitive scale, measure

-the resistance between the Ignitor mount plate and the battery negative terminal
+the resistance between the Ignitor mount plate and the battery negative post on

-(the battery terminal itself, not the connector on the ground cable).
+system .
+Measure to the battery post itself, not the connector on the ground

 Check for corrosion at the connections of the ground strap between the